instance001/Whatisthisgithub/EASY_START.md

 5. `chatty-cog`
 6. `chatty-art`
 7. `chatty-factory`
+8. `rd-engine`
-8. `semantic-signal-alphabet`
+9. `semantic-signal-alphabet`
-9. `llm-defined-persistent-memory`
+10. `llm-defined-persistent-memory`
-10. `entropy-folding-eureka-cascade-hypothesis`
+11. `entropy-folding-eureka-cascade-hypothesis`

 That order gets you:

 - the navigation layer
 - the interaction philosophy
 - the practical tools
+- the small reusable state core behind part of the newer stack
 - the newer memory architecture ideas
 - the current theory spine